layilin/SP23-33852/_texts/full-text.md

 - But, chief, for those mild laws his wisdom fram'd,
 - To guard the AEthiop from tyrannic sway![^f159n8]

-- DID such, in these green isles which Albion[^f159n9] claims, [630]
+- DID such, in these green isles which Albion claims, [630]
 - Did such obtain; the muse, at midnight-hour,

 > VER.
-613. *candle-weed*\] This shrub, which produces a yellow flower somewhat resembling a narcissus,[^f159n10] makes a beautiful hedge, and blows about November.
+613. *candle-weed*\] This shrub, which produces a yellow flower somewhat resembling a narcissus,[^f159n9] makes a beautiful hedge, and blows about November.
 It grows wild every where.
-It is said to be diuretic,[^f159n11] but this I do not know from experience.
+It is said to be diuretic,[^f159n10] but this I do not know from experience.

 [^f159n1]: *Senna alata*, also known today as the candle bush or king of the forest.
 Its native range is southwestern Mexico to the tropical Americas.

-[^f159n2]: Eleventh constellation of the zodiac, represented by a figure pouring water from a jar.
-The sun enters Aquarius in mid-January and exits it in mid-February.
+[^f159n2]: Aquarius is often represented by a figure pouring water from a jar.

 [^f159n3]: Wiltshire, a county in England, has been a center of the English weaving and woolen industry for nearly 4000 years.